Sign up FAQs

 You’ll inject thousands of £££s into the local economy: our economic impact report found that every participant adds about £8,000 worth of value to the local economy, just by taking part!
 Now that’s an adventure you can really write home about!

 You can stay in our beautiful Athletes’ Village, created by us especially for you.
-You’ll be surrounded by like-minded people, enjoy entertainment & campfires every evening, and feast on sensational views over luscious, rural Uganda.
+You’ll be surrounded by like-minded people, enjoy entertainment & campfires every evening, and feast on sensational views of Uganda.
 What could be better?!

 What's included in the price?